Hussein of Jordan: Illness, death and funeral

-Upon his arrival in Jordan, after a six-month medical absence from the country, he announced he was "completely cured."
+Upon his arrival in Jordan, after a six-month medical absence from the country, he announced he was "completely cured".
 Hussein returned and publicly criticized his brother Hassan's management of Jordanian internal affairs.
 He also accused him of abusing his powers as regent and crown prince.
 On 24 January 1999, Hussein replaced Hassan with his son Abdullah as heir apparent.
 Hassan gracefully accepted the King's decision on television, and congratulated his nephew Abdullah on his designation as crown prince.

 On 25 January, the day after he proclaimed Abdullah as crown prince, Hussein returned abruptly to the United States, after experiencing fevers – a sign of recurrent lymphoma.
 On Tuesday 2 February, the king received a bone marrow transplant, which failed.
 It was thereupon reported that Hussein had suffered internal organ failure, and was in critical condition.
 On 4 February, and at his request, he was flown to Jordan where he arrived in a coma.
 Fighter jets from several countries flew with his plane as it passed over their territories, including the United States, Britain, and Israel.
 Hussein arrived at the King Hussein Medical Center in Amman where it was raining heavily, yet thousands flocked from all over Jordan and gathered at the main entrance.
 The crowds chanted his name, some weeping, others holding his pictures.
-At 11:43 on 7 February, Hussein was pronounced dead.
+At 11:50 AM on 7 February, Hussein was pronounced dead.

 Hussein's flag-draped coffin, accompanied by honor guard troops wearing Keffiyeh, was taken on a 90-minute procession through the streets of the capital city of Amman.
-An estimated 800,000 Jordanians braved chilly winds to bid their leader farewell.
+Despite the cold and windy weather, an estimated 800,000 Jordanians came to pay their respects.
 Riot police were stationed along the nine-mile-long route to try to hold back the crowds who scrambled for a glimpse of the coffin.

 The UN General Assembly held an Emergency Special Session in "Tribute to the Memory of His Majesty the King of Jordan" on the same day.
 The King's funeral was held in the Raghadan Palace.
-The funeral was the largest gathering of foreign leaders since 1995, and it was the first time that Syrian President Hafez Al-Assad was in the same room with Israeli statesmen.
+The funeral was the largest gathering of foreign leaders since 1995, and it was the first time that Syrian president Hafez al-Assad was in the same room with Israeli statesmen.
 Khaled Mashal was also in the same room as the Mossad leaders who had tried to assassinate him just two years earlier.
 Four American presidents were present: Bill Clinton, George H.W.
 Bush, Jimmy Carter, and Gerald Ford.
 Bill Clinton said about the funeral: "I don't think I have ever seen a greater outpouring of the world's appreciation and the world's love for a human being than I've seen today."
 Hussein was succeeded as king by his eldest son, Abdullah II.